ridiculous/drg/README.md

   subject { described_class.new user }

   describe "#initialize" do
-    context "when user.luna?" do
+    context "when user.admin?" do
       before {}
     end

-    context "unless user.luna?" do
+    context "unless user.admin?" do
       before {}
     end
   end